by Texas Homesteader~

 Although planting in manure that hasn’t had a chance to break down can burn your plants, I’m mixing this manure in several months before planting.
 It should be aged well enough by the time I actually plant this trough.
 The rain will settle all of this material in over time.

 Finally I top everything with topsoil.
 I added compost & worm casting and mixed everything as well as I could.
 Now I assume this first year of planting will probably not produce the most abundant harvest.
 But each subsequent year will just improve the soil in this trough.

 Planting My Large Trough

-When it’s finally time to plant I’ll simply dig a furrow on top and mix finished compost and planting soil in the furrow before planting my veggies.
+When it’s finally time to plant I’ll simply dig a furrow on top and mix more finished compost and planting soil into the furrow before planting my veggies.

 I know that over the years I’ll probably need to top the soil level in this trough as the branches below the surface continue to break down.
 But I’m excited to see how this all plays out this year!

 - Getting A Jump: Planting An Indoor Greenhouse

 - 3-Sister’s Garden – The Original Companion Planting